outfox/fennecs/www/docs/Queries/CRUD.md

 :::

 ## Adding & Removing Components in Bulk
 `Query.Add<C>` adds a Component to each Entity in the Query.
-This throws if the Query already matches that Component - either ALL entities in the query would already have the Component, or the query would be empty anyway.
+This throws if the Query already matches that Component - either ALL entities in the Query would already have the Component, or the query would be empty anyway.

 `Query.Remove<C>` removes a Component from each Entity in the Query.
-This throws if the Query doesn't match that Component - NO entities in the query would have the Component on them, anyway.
+This throws if the Query doesn't match that Component - NO entities in the Query would have the Component on them, anyway.

 ## Adding & Removing Links in Bulk